toji/toji.dev/webgpu-best-practices/webgl-performance-comparison.md

 ```

 It's important to note that the strings given by both of these APIs are not directly comparable!
 The WebGPU strings are likely to (intentionally) be more terse and higher level.
 Your best bet is to visually inspect them and gauge whether or not you think they refer to the same device.
 At the very least if they both show a different vendor then you can be sure that they're not using the same device!

+In Chrome you can increase the details returned in the adapter info by navigating to about:flags and enabling the "WebGPU Developer Features" flag.
+This will provide more complete strings from the driver that can make it easier to compare.
+You shouldn't expect that flag to be set on user's devices, though, so don't write apps that depend on it.

 ## Canvas configuration